From Perceptrons to Long-Term Memory

 Key Take-away

-• LSTM addressed memory and gradient stability over time.
+• LSTM protected memory and credit assignment across time.